boxerbunny/begone/README.md

 ### Discussion
 - One at a time, relay your experiences and present your creations.
 Produce your Objects of Power and describe them.
-- Based on the group's findings, discern the spirit's powers and motivations.
+- Based on the group's findings, discern the spirit's origin, powers, and motivations.
     - Note that initial assumptions may have been incorrect and may be revised based on group consensus.
 - (optional) Sketch what the spirit might look like.